Frye standard: Definition

 The court must determine that the scientific evidence is "generally accepted" by a significant portion of the relevant scientific community in order for it to satisfy the Frye standard.
 This pertains to any methods, ideas, or strategies that could be used during a court case.

 In practical application of this standard, those who were proponents of a widely disputed scientific issue had to provide a number of experts to speak to the validity of the science behind the issue in question.

 Novel techniques, placed under the scrutiny of this standard, forced courts to examine papers, books and judicial precedents on the subject at hand to make determinations as to the reliability and "general acceptance."

 Commentary

 While Daubert has superseded Frye, the standard of Daubert is not substantially different.
 While the focus of the inquiry has changed, the result rarely does.
 Accordingly, the Daubert standard has been described as "Frye in drag."

-Difficulty in the application of this standard has produced questions about whether or not the standard is flexible enough to adapt to truly new and novel scientific issues, where "general" or "widespread" acceptance may not yet be garnered.
-On the other hand, whether new and novel allegedly scientific issues are matters of relevance to the court has been questioned.

 As an alternative to this standard, the courts have generally adopted Rule 702 of the Federal Rules of Evidence, as the primary for expert testimony and scientific evidence.